 Is this who you want to be?

-the kind of person you can simply kick back with and enjoy the moment!
+the kind of people you can simply kick back and enjoy the moment with

-So why is it that society so often chases after the self-centered person?
-The famous, the glory hogs, the pretty and the popular?
-Why is it that we look at humility as weak and needy and wimpy, when in fact the people we like the most are humble people?
+So, why is it that society so often chases after the self-centered person—the famous, the glory hogs, the pretty and the popular?
+Why is it that we look at humility as weak, needy, and wimpy, when, in fact, the people we like the most are humble people?
 Let’s look at humility!

-Philippians 2:3b-4 but in humility consider others better than yourselves.
-4Each of you should look not only to your own interests, but also to the interests of others.
+Philippians 2:3b-4 (RSV) but in humility consider others better than yourselves.
+Let each of you look not only to his own interests, but also to the interests of others.